-This carburettor has two jets and two controls, as can be seen by the illustration on page 10.
+This carburettor has two jots and two controls, as can be seen by the illustration on page 10.

-The pilot jet under the throttle, at first works alone in a high velocity of air and provides the gas for starting and slow running, and then as the throttle is opened, leads off on to the main jet which comes into operation when the throttle is lifted more than one-fifth of its movement.
-The quantity of gas is controlled by a round throttle with a slot in it: the strength of the mixture for its obtained by fitting is varied by a plunger working above the main jet.
-A correct mixture is obtained by fitting the jets specified (see page 10) which, when the engine is warm, will allow the air lever to be two thirds open for ordinary touring.
+The pilot jet under the throttle, at first works alone in a high velocity of air and provides the gas for starting and slow running, and then as the throttle is opened, leads off on to the main in the quantity of gas is controlled by a round throttle is lifted more than one-fifth of its movement, the recommended jet setting is varied by a plunger working above the main jet.
+A correct mixture is obtained by fitting the jets specified (see page 10) which, when the engine is warm, will allow the air lever to be two thirds openfor ordinary touring.

-The two jets have their sizing orifices submerged in the petrol at the bottom of the jet and as they are protected by a filter right underneath, it is practically impossible for them to choke up.
-The outlet of the main jet stands at a higher level than the outlet from the pilot jet, consequently its action is delayed.
-At small throttle openings the air proceeding to the pilot jet passes the main jet without causing it to deliver petrol, but at wider throttle openings both jets are working, thus with a movement of the throttle a see-saw action takes place on the two jets and with the recommended jet setting provides an almost automatic carburettor.
+The two jets have their sizing orifices submerged in the petrol at the bottom of the jet and as they are protected by a filter right underneath, it is practically impossible for them to choke up the outlet of the main jet stands at a higher level than the outlet from the pilor jet, consequently its action is delayed.
+At small throttle openings the air proceeding to the pilor jet, consequently jet without causing it to deliver petrol, but at wider throttle openings both jets are working, mended jet setting provides an almost automatic carburettor.

-One of the many convenient features of this carburettor is that when closing the throttle to run in traffic the mixture is automatic and there is no need to fiddle about with the air lever to keep the engine running quietly when declutched.
+One of the many convenient features of this carburetter is that when closing the throttle to run in traffic the mixture is automatic and there is no need to fiddle about with the sir lever to keep the engine running quietly when declutched.